JanRland/SkinScreening/README.md

 Three different evaluation measures were used to analyse the final result.
 This avoids any manipulation by the applied augmentation/upsampling techniques.

 # Getting started
+The augmented data can be generated using the Preprocessing.py script in the src folder.
+The training routine is defined by the Training.py script in the src folder.
+The weights of the resulting DenseNet201 is saved in the result folder.
+In order to use

 ## Requirements
+The python scripts were tested with following packages and versions:

+   * torch
+   * torchvision
+   * PIL
+   * imblearn
+   * sklearn
+   * torch.utils.data
+   * pandas
+   * numpy

 # Publications

-# Notes
+Please cite following publication if you use the results:

 # Authors
+   * Dmitry Degtyar, main contributor and analyst
+   * Jan Benedikt Ruhland, supervisor
+   * Prof. Dr. Dominik Heider, principal inversitgator

 # License
+MIT license (see license file).

 # Acknowledgments
 We want to thank the German state Hessen for the financial support of the project.
+Furthermore, the  Marburger Rechen-Cluster 3 (MaRC3) for providing the required computational ressources.